-When visiting this website, we recommend the use of the free Firefox browser.
+When visiting this website, we recommend the use of modern browsers.
 You will also need to get the free Adobe Flash Player (was Macromedia Flash Player) in order to see a number of posts containing video link.
 Additionally, if there’s a post with scores (Sibelius), you will need the free Sibelius Scorch plugin in order to listen to the score played on your computer’s MIDI as you follow along.
 The author is not to say “bias” towards these products, but simply because these are the only tested means of getting the content to be presented as it was composed.

 Granted that this is just another blog – the author employs a variety of technology to make things happen.
 Sometimes this is not a good thing as the greed for knowledge victimizes the loyal reader of the blog (i.e. you).
 When you face problems with this blog, the best way to reach the author is to use the shoutbox.
 If that doesn’t work either, then perhaps you can just visit www.jiinjoo.com and contact the author from the homepage (which is a lot more stable than the blog usually).

 RSS is commonly known as Really Simple Syndication.
 For those who have an aversion for advertisement and other distraction that the author relentlessly put on this site, you can try reading this blog on a feed reader.
 For more information about feed readers, here’s the search results from Google.

 One set back for reading this blog on a feed reader is that most of the witty high tech stuff might not appear correctly, or might nor appear at all, on the feed reader.
 The most common example will be that of a flash based application such as youtube’s video.
 You’ll have to click on the link provided in your reader to return to the site to view the content.